Cricket: Philander leads South Africa rout of England

 They failed miserably, the hosts bowled out in 44.2 overs despite South Africa being without Kagiso Rabada after the fast bowler was suspended for swearing at England's Ben Stokes at Lord's.

-Recalled all-rounder Chris Morris followed up with two for two in 20 balls to dismiss England captain Joe Root (eight) and Cook.
+Cook's near two-hour innings ended when he was beaten for pace by a well-directed Morris bouncer and gloved down the legside, where wicket-keeper Quinton de Kock held a fine catch.

-At lunch, England had slumped to 79 for four, with Jonny Bairstow 12 not out and Ben Stokes five not out.
+It meant Morris had taken two for two in 20 balls, with Cook's exit the cue for England to lose their last seven wickets for just 61 runs.

-Only last year, the pair shared a stunning partnership of 399 against South Africa at Cape Town, with Stokes making 258 and Bairstow an unbeaten 150.
+Only last year Stokes (258) and Jonny Bairstow (150 not out) shared a stunning partnership of 399 against South Africa at Cape Town.

 'DUMB BATTING'